 Accessibility Statement for personal customers’ loan services

 This accessibility statement concerns loan applications, loan amendment applications and loan calculators for personal customers at op.fi.
-The services are a part of the website of OP Financial Group, and their accessibility has been assessed by accessibility experts working for OP Financial Group on a project basis.
+The services are a part of the website of OP Pohjola, and their accessibility has been assessed by accessibility experts working for OP Pohjola on a project basis.
 Self-assessments have also been performed with regard to the accessibility of the website.

 The following systems have been used in the self-assessments: